derekashauer/support-access-manager/README.md

 - The menu will only be visible to users with the 'manage_options' capability
 - Temporary users are automatically deleted when they expire
 - Access URLs can be configured to expire independently of the user account

 ---

-This will:
-- Add a **Support Access** menu under **Users** in the WordPress admin.
-- Allow temporary admin users to be created.
-- Automatically delete expired temporary admins.
-- Provide a unique login URL with optional limits and timeouts.

----

-## Features

-✅ Create temporary admin accounts
-✅ Set expiration times (e.g., auto-delete after 24 hours)
-✅ Limit number of logins per account
-✅ Secure login URLs for support access
-✅ Cron-based cleanup of expired accounts

----